-- a.
-The agenda for Council meetings will be sent to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b.
-A period (of 10 minutes max) will be set aside, normally before Robed Town Council meetings to allow District / County Councillors feedback prior to the commencement of the meeting.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b A period (of 10 minutes max) will be set aside, normally before Robed Town Council meetings (not the Annual Town Council Meeting) to allow District / County Councillors to feedback prior to the commencement of the meeting. - c Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.